KusumaKrish15/Comic-Database-Service/docs/tutorials/Getting_started.md

-# Get started: a tutorial
+# Getting started: a tutorial
 <mark>Adapted from To-do service API overiew. </mark>
 <br>This tutorial shows you how to download the API files and try one of the available services.
 If you already [set up your development environment](/docs/tutorials/dev-env.md), the process should take about 15 minutes.